tharsheblows/alphabet-guess/README.md

 For the love of all that is good, do not run this in a production environment, it's for learning how the WP Interactivity API works and playing around.

+There are two blocks to use: "Alphabet Guess" and "Scoreboard".
+"Alphabet Guess" is the game and "Scoreboard" keeps track of wins and losses so you can eg make a page full of games and put a scoreboard at the top so people can practice and keep track of their wins / losses.

 ## Important notes

 - 13 April 2024: I've updated the names and namespaces of all blocks so if you have a version previous to this, all your blocks will stop working.